Privacy and cookies policy

 4.1 Disclosure of your personal information to another entity, natural person or the like ("recipient") means that the recipient of the information becomes data controller regarding their processing of your personal information.
 You acknowledge that we cannot be held responsible for the processing of your personal information by another data controller.

-4.2 We may disclose your personal information, including your test and learning results, to the organization, who has submitted the specific test or the like to our website insofar as reasonably necessary for the purposes set out in this policy.
+4.2 We may disclose your personal information, including your test and learning results, to the organization, who has published the specific course or the like and you have given them permission to do so, insofar as reasonably necessary for the purposes set out in this policy.

-4.3 If your privacy settings limit the publication of your information on your “public profile”, we may nevertheless disclose your personal information, including your test and learning results, to the organization, who has submitted the specific test or the like to our website, insofar as reasonably necessary for the purposes set out in this policy.
-We will inform you about such disclosure prior to or in connection with your use of the specific test or the like.
+4.3 If your privacy settings limit the publication of your information on your “public profile”, we may nevertheless disclose your personal information, including your test and learning results, to the organization, who you actively have given permission to do so and who has published the specific course test or the like to our website, insofar as reasonably necessary for the purposes set out in this policy.

 5. Use of data processors